 Many Coast Guard vets suffer from mental conditions, physical impairments, or were exposed to toxins while serving.

 After serving in the Coast Guard, you could be having physical problems and psychological ones.
 A lot of people don’t realize that you can collect VA Benefits for many more injuries than just a broken bone or a bullet wound.
-There are some conditions that can’t been seen in an X-Ray or diseases that can manifest years later.
+There are some conditions that can’t be seen in an X-Ray or diseases that can manifest years later.
 Toxic exposure during service can result in cancer years later.
-Some of the things you saw and experienced during service can stay in your mind and affect your day to day life for decades afterwards.
+Some of the things you saw and experienced during service can stay in your mind and affect your day-to-day life for decades afterward.
 All of these conditions are reimbursable from the VA.

 After serving in the Coast Guard, you could be experiencing physical problems and mental ones.
-Here are just a few of the conditions that a Veteran Benefit Lawyer could you get VA Benefits for:
+Here are just a few of the conditions that a Veteran Benefit Lawyer could help you apply for: